Home Hip Replacement Revision Surgery

 Reasons for Revision

 People require hip replacement revision surgery because either their hip implant wears out or they experience complications.
+These complications often result in severe pain, loss of mobility and a decreased quality of life.

 “Device related problems seem to be responsible for less than 5 percent of the reason that we do revisions,” Dr. Cooper told Drugwatch.
 “More common things — just to put that into perspective — are things like infection, which is responsible for 30 or 40 percent of the revisions that we need to do.”